sayeedx/sayeedx/README.md

 - 📹 Creating fitness content
 - 💪 Going to the gym
 - 🥋 Practicing MMA
-- 📷 Doing photography on the side
+- 📷 Wedding shoots & TFP with Models
 - 👔 Running a fashion business to create custom luxury menswear

 <div>